Meet Eric Smith

-Eric Smith is the Chief Technologist and Information Security Officer at FireOak Strategies, where he provides technical oversight for client projects and internal initiatives.
+Eric Smith is FireOak’s Chief Technologist and Information Security Officer, where he provides technical oversight for client projects and internal initiatives.
 With over twenty years of experience in information security, cloud computing, systems administration, and network engineering, Eric brings a wealth of strategic, tactical, and technical expertise to FireOak and our clients.

-Prior to joining the FireOak team, Eric served in various roles in information technology in higher education, most recently as the Chief Information Security Officer (CISO) for Franklin & Marshall College, Susquehanna University, and Bucknell University.
-Earlier in his career, Eric served as a network engineer for private sector organizations.
+Prior to becoming FireOak’s Chief Technologist, Eric Smith served in various roles in information technology in higher education, most recently as the Chief Information Security Officer (CISO) for Franklin & Marshall College, Susquehanna University, and Bucknell University.
+Eric began his career as a network engineer in the private sector.